boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 The `@expiry` entrypoint will only succeed if the sender is `cust_addr`, as defined in the smart contract.

 ## Unilateral Customer Close
+Unilateral customer closes are as specified in `TezosEscrowAgent`.

 For the customer to initiate a unilateral channel closure, they call the smart contract via `@custClose` with the latest state and the merchant's `closing_signature` (`s1` and `s2`) on it.
 Note that an operation calling the `@custClose` entrypoint will only be successful if the sender is `cust_addr`, as defined in the smart contract.
 The following arguments are passed into `@custClose`:
 * [`bls12_381_fr`:`cid`]
 * [`mutez`:`bal_cust`]